 If you are interested in Getting Started, check with the front desk for scheduling and availability.

 Emotional Wellbeing Workshops

 After the initial consultation, many students are referred to one of our Emotional Wellbeing Workshops, an innovative series created to provide quick and useful tools without overburdening the busy schedules of Mines students.
 Each workshop is broken up into three sessions, provided once per week in 50-minute slots.
 Workshops come with a student workbook that will allow you to practice new skills between sessions.
-Currently, we are offering two workshop topics.
+Currently, we are offering three workshop topics.
 We will be introducing additional relevant topics in the near future.

 Programs, Presentations and Outreach

 Counselors provide education, presentations and workshops by request for various campus organizations or groups.
 Faculty, staff or student representatives may request a program by submitting a Program Request Form.
 We are happy to discuss your program needs with you in detail or make suggestions based on your specific situation.
 Requests must be made at least two weeks prior to the program date.

 1770 Elm Street 2nd floor

 Ready to schedule an appointment?